 However, as of August 2018, this service is suspended.
-So it's a mute point at the moment.
+So it's a moot point at the moment.

 With their omission of certain verbiage, ACR was clear that the messaging "hack" was not the intended use of this device and service.
 They never called this a messaging service.
 It is a service for confirming the function of your device, via the device's test procedure.
 They state:

 You and your loved ones will breathe easier knowing that your beacon is working properly should you ever need to use it in an emergency.

 In dangerous environments, using your equipment outside the explicit bounds of the manufacturer's recommendations requires significant judgment and understanding.
 Do not consider this an "instruction manual" on how to use your ACR ResQLink+ for non-emergency messaging.
 Familiarize yourself with the ins and outs from the manufacturer.

 The OceanSignal RescueME has no option for non-emergency messaging.
 The SPOT Gen3 will send preprogrammed non-emergency messages, for a fee.
 The Garmin InReach Mini and Best Buy Somewear Global Hot Spot both have excellent two way messaging.
 The GoTenna Mesh sends and receives non-emergency messages between people in close proximity (less than .5-4 miles, terrain dependent).

 Ease of Use

 In its designated function, the ACR couldn't be easier to use.
 Initial registration requires some online form-filling.
 Then you're good to go.
 In an emergency, you deploy the antenna and push the on button.
 If you're interested in using 406Link, you'll need to do some further research and familiarization using information from the company itself.